dyweb/Ayi/README.md

 ### Installation

 #### Use binary

+There are NO stable release now, better build from source

 - download the binary from the [release page](https://github.com/dyweb/Ayi/releases)
 - run it directly or put it in you path, like `mv Ayi /usr/loca/bin/Ayi`